Almighty God, give us grace that we may cast away the works of darkness, and put upon us the armor of light…

-We are Catholic because our bishops are sacramentally and doctrinally linked to the 12 chosen by our Lord Jesus Christ; we are reformed because our tradition bears the fruit of the Protestant Reformation’s focus on Scripture and Grace.
+We are Catholic because our bishops are by doctrine and consecration linked to the 12 chosen by our Lord Jesus Christ; we are Reformed because our tradition bears the fruit of the Protestant Reformation’s focus on Scripture and Grace.

 As one of our bishops has said, we are: “Protestant and Reformed according to the principles of the ancient Catholic Church,” The Rt.
 Rev. John Cosin (1672).

 DO NOT DELETE - PLACEHOLDER FOR FIRST COLLAPSE

 DO NOT DELETE ME!

 There is but one living and true God, everlasting, without body, parts, or passions; of infinite power, wisdom, and goodness; the Maker, and Preserver of all things both visible and invisible.
 And in the unity of this Godhead there be three Persons, of one substance, power, and eternity; the Father, the Son, and the Holy Ghost.

 The Son, which is the Word of the Father, begotten from everlasting of the Father, the very and eternal God, and of one substance with the Father, took Man’s nature in the womb of the blessed Virgin, of her substance: so that two whole and perfect Natures, that is to say, the Godhead and Manhood, were joined together in one Person, never to be divided, whereof is one Christ, very God, and very Man; who truly suffered, was crucified, dead, and buried, to reconcile his Father to us, and to be a sacrifice, not only for original guilt, but also for actual sins of men.